English markers of habitual aspect: Used to

-This verb form has a phonological distinction: used is pronounced /juːst/, in contrast to the ordinary verb use /juːz/ and its past form used /juːzd/ (as in Scissors are used to cut paper).
+This verb form has a phonological distinction: used is pronounced /juːst/, in contrast to the ordinary verb use /juːz/ and its past form used /juːzd/ (as in I used your scissors this morning).

-Used to is typically employed without a specific indication of the time of occurrence—e.g., We used to go there frequently.
+Used to is typically employed without a specific indication of the time of occurrence—e.g., We used to go there has the same meaning as We used to go there often.

-[Used to + infinitive] expresses the lexical verb’s habitual aspect in the past tense, and is in the indicative mood (and active voice).
+[Used to + infinitive] expresses the lexical verb’s habitual aspect in the past tense, and is in the indicative mood and active voice.
 In informal spoken English questions or negative statements, it is treated like neither a modal nor an auxiliary verb, but as a past tense of an ordinary verb.
 (Though informal, especially when the "d" is pronounced, no direct formal equivalent exists.)
 Used to forms questions and negatives using did: Did he use(d) to come here?
 He didn't use(d) to come here.
 Note that some prescriptivists argue that one should employ 'use' and not 'used' when employed with did: